sourcebots/docs/content/tutorials/_index.md

 * [Basic Movement](basic-movement) - explains how to use the kit to operate a motor
 * [Python: A Whirlwind Tour](python-whirlwind-tour) - a guide to using Python, aimed towards those who haven't used it before
-* [A basic guide to using the simulator](simulator) - a guide to using the Webots simulator